YthingLLC/quarterback/README.md

 If all of this is too bothersome for you to deal with configuration, that's fine.
 You can just edit yaml as well.
 I may add other "backings" for configuration, but I'm used to yaml...
 The configurator is written in such a way that adding additional serialization formats is very straight forward.

+Additionally, the daemon mode helpfully provides messages on it's enabled configuration, and what to do to change that configuration!
+Every part of Quarterback is designed to be as "friendly" as possible, by guiding you to what it "wants" from you.

 ### Show me!

 Clone this repository and build with `cargo build`, or download the latest release from this repository.

-The only format that will be offered at this time is built against the `x86_64-unknown-linux-musl` in release mode, and stripped of debug symbols.
+The only formats that will be offered at this time is built against the `x86_64-unknown-linux-musl` and `aarch64-unknown-linux-musl` (this does work on a Raspberry Pi 3B!) in release mode.
 This produces a statically linked executable of a fairly small size.
 This should work on any modern Linux distribution.

 There are currently two modes that can be used with Quarterback: `configurator` and `daemon`.